samyhajar/data-elevator/data-elevator/README.md

 # Error and work around

-A CORS error is being thrown at start which I bypassed by install a CORS always enabled Plugin.
+A CORS error is being thrown at start which I bypassed by installing a "CORS always enabled" Plugin.

 # Getting Started with Create React App